top of page

 A lasting power of attorney (LPA) is a legal document that lets you appoint one or more people to help you make decisions or to make decisions on your behalf if you have an accident or an illness and cannot make your own decisions.

-A lasting power of attorney is a completely separate legal document to your will although many people put them in place at the same time as getting their will written, as part of planning for the future.
+A lasting power of attorney is an entirely separate legal document from your will, although many people put it in place while getting their will written as part of planning for the future.

 Lasting Power of Attorney Legal Services UK